 Perri, who recently moved his company into the Hamilton County INCubator, devotes a few hours per week as mentor to local entrepreneurs engaged with The Company Lab’s GIGTANK, a 12-week accelerator program for startups.
 Most of Chattanooga’s startups he works with are still below the size needed to hire Perri Marketing, which so far has got most of its business from clients across the country.
 He even has one from France, the coding and quality control company Infotel, which is expanding in the United States.

 “A typical PR agency can write an interesting story, but they can’t translate technology into business language that drives prospects’ calls to action,” Perri says.
 “We start with understanding the business objectives as related to the technology, build a strategic vision of marketing, then provide targeted content and marketing automation with analytics to measure effectiveness.”

 Perri has expertise in cyber security, and good percentage of his clients make security software.
-Perri is an occasional speaker and recently led a seminar at the CyberSecurity Atlanta conference about the effect on North American companies of the European Union’s General Data Protection Regulation.
+Perri is yearly speaker with SHARE.org‘s national conferences on topics related to cybersecurity. conference about the effect on North American companies of the European Union’s General Data Protection Regulation.
 This regulation, which went into effect in May 2018, is creating a domino effect in the U.S., with state legislation leaving American company executives, particularly chief marketing officers, trying to figure out how to navigate these new laws.
 He has also presented at an American Marketing Association Atlanta event about how marketers collect consumer data while guarding privacy.
 Perri has also served as co-founder for three software start-ups — AR Advocates (analyst relations consulting for software vendors), Vallum Software (a network management software vendor), and his latest venture, Santa Rosa Software (a software vendor focused on mobile apps for the mainframe).